Grants and Fair Jobs Code - what is required by agencies

 An assessment of the supplier’s compliance with industrial relations and workplace health and safety obligations over the past three years is conducted, before a decision is made to issue a certificate

-Businesses applying for grants valued at $500,000 or more (exclusive of GST) must hold a valid and current Pre-Assessment Certificate, unless an exemption provision applies.
+Businesses applying for grants valued at $500,000 or more (exclusive of GST) must hold a valid and current pre-assessment certificate, unless an exemption provision applies.

-Agencies must confirm that a potential grant recipient holds a Pre-Assessment Certificate.
+Agencies must confirm that a potential grant recipient holds a pre-assessment certificate.
 Current and valid certificates are listed in a publicly accessible register.

 Agencies must: